 Everyone desires security and dignity in our later years, and financial well-being depends on a number of factors as we age.
-But members of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community need to navigate a number of unique challenges to make that goal a reality.
-Social stigma, discrimination, and health care concerns combine to make it more difficult for LGBTQ older adults to live the life they want.
+But members of the lesbian, gay, bisexual, transgender, queer, and two-spirited (LGBTQ2+) community need to navigate a number of unique challenges to make that goal a reality.
+Social stigma, discrimination, and health care concerns combine to make it more difficult for LGBTQ2+ older adults to live the life they want.

-“There are instances in which the law does not protect equal access to civil rights,” explains Jonathan Batt, Regional Director of Operations at BMO Wealth Management, and a strong ally of BMO Pride.
-A number of states have passed so-called religious exemption laws making it legally permissible to discriminate against LGBTQ individuals or families under the guise of religious freedom.
-In many places, LGBTQ people may lack legal protections against discrimination in public accommodations and housing, and seniors are particularly vulnerable.
-LGBTQ elders may face such obstacles at a time in their lives when they are most at risk.
+“There are instances in which the law does not protect equal access to civil rights,” explains Jonathan Batt, Senior Director, Digital Strategy at BMO Wealth Management, and a strong ally of BMO Pride.
+A number of states have passed so-called religious exemption laws making it legally permissible to discriminate against LGBTQ2+ individuals or families under the guise of religious freedom.
+In many places, LGBTQ2+ people may lack legal protections against discrimination in public accommodations and housing, and seniors are particularly vulnerable.
+LGBTQ2+ elders may face such obstacles at a time in their lives when they are most at risk.

-There are now 1.5 million LGBTQ people over the age of 65, according to the National Institutes of Health.
+There are now 2.4 million LGBTQ2+ people over the age of 65, according to the National Institutes of Health.
 As the Baby Boomer generation ages, that number is expected to double by 2030.

-For generations of LGBTQ adults who may not have been accepted or fully embraced by their birth families, many individuals established “families of choice” among friends and peers—relying on vibrant communities of like-minded people.
-That can complicate caregiving, as family members provide about 80% of the long-term care in the U.S. Often without traditional family support systems, LGBTQ seniors may be aging alongside their peers, unsure whether their network of friends and neighbors can provide the care they need.
-In the absence of legal documents allowing for power of attorney or disclosure of protected health information, these peer supports and caregivers may not have the same recognition or resources they need to get adequate care for their loved ones.
+For generations of LGBTQ2+ adults who may not have been accepted or fully embraced by their birth families, many individuals established “families of choice” among friends and peers—relying on vibrant communities of like-minded people.
+That can complicate caregiving, as family members provide about 80% of the long-term care in the U.S. Often without traditional family support systems, LGBTQ2+ seniors may be aging alongside their peers, unsure whether their network of friends and neighbors can provide the care they need.
+In the absence of legal documents allowing for Power of Attorney or disclosure of protected health information, these peer supports and caregivers may not have the same recognition or resources they need to get adequate care for their loved ones.
 For example, hospitals and medical care providers are generally unable to share health information with anyone other than biological family members.

 In the absence of caregivers, seniors may turn to institutional housing arrangements such as nursing homes or assisted living.
 While a logical step, it’s important to choose wisely.
-Commonplace senior living arrangements could be fraught with complications or even harms for LGBTQ people.
+Commonplace senior living arrangements could be fraught with complications or even harm for LGBTQ2+ people.
+When the late Mrs. Marsha Wetzel, a 74-year-old disabled lesbian woman, moved into a senior facility in Niles, IL following the death of her partner for 30 years, she experienced this type of discrimination.
+When other residents learned of her identity and family history, they subjected her to insults and physical abuse.
+The facility’s management failed to protect her from the harassment; because of this, Wetzel brought a case against her landlord under the Fair Housing Act.

-“The majority of nursing homes do not have training policies for staff that discourage discrimination against LGBTQ individuals,” Batt says.
-“Without such training and cultural competency, LGBTQ seniors could be surrounded by people who don’t respect their identity.”
+“The majority of nursing homes do not have training policies for staff that discourage discrimination against LGBTQ2+ individuals,” Batt says.
+“Without such training and cultural competency, LGBTQ2+ seniors could be surrounded by people who don’t respect their identity.”

-LGBTQ seniors could be facing an untenable situation: Go back in the closet to get the care they need, or face verbal and sometimes physical abuse where they live.
+LGBTQ2+ seniors could be facing an untenable situation: go back in the closet to get the care they need, or face verbal and sometimes physical abuse where they live.

-Understanding the future needs of this community, a number of elder-care facilities are popping up around the country geared specifically toward the LGBTQ community, promising inclusive and supporting living environments.
+Understanding the future needs of this community, a number of elder-care facilities are popping up around the country geared specifically toward the LGBTQ2+ community, promising inclusive and supporting living environments.

 “Know what you’re getting into before you’re actually in the facility,” Batt advises.

 Health care is a major retirement concern for most people, given its high price tag.
-For LGBTQ seniors, there may be additional complications besides those that accompany the aging process.
+For LGBTQ2+ seniors, there may be additional complications besides those that accompany the aging process.

-LGBTQ seniors may also be disproportionately impacted by specific health concerns or chronic illnesses.
-By 2020, 70% of people living with HIV will be 50 and older — many of them older gay and bisexual men.
-LBGTQ seniors who are HIV-positive report having significantly fewer emotional supports than those not living with the illness.
+LGBTQ2+ seniors may also be disproportionately impacted by specific health concerns or chronic illnesses.
+According to the Centers for Disease Control and Prevention (CDC), in 2018 over 50% of people living with HIV in the United States were aged 50 and older — many of them older gay and bisexual men.
+LBGTQ2+ seniors who are HIV-positive report having significantly fewer emotional supports than those not living with the illness.
 Despite the growing population of older HIV-positive adults, few geriatric care providers have experience in addressing the needs of people living with HIV.

-Marriage equality brought many positive developments to the LGBTQ community, allowing countless families greater access to the necessary tools and resources to plan for aging.
-Yet, not all LBGTQ couples chose to marry or have children.
-Other LGBTQ seniors are single without adult children or may have estranged children from a prior opposite sex relationship.
+Marriage equality brought many positive developments to the LGBTQ2+ community, allowing countless families greater access to the necessary tools and resources to plan for aging.
+Yet not all LBGTQ2+ couples chose to marry or have children.
+Other LGBTQ2+ seniors are single without adult children or may have estranged children from a prior opposite sex relationship.

 To ensure that you are able to age with dignity and realize the life you envision, you should take additional steps by preparing estate planning documents.
 This is particularly important if there are tensions or hostilities with members of your birth family or extended relatives who — without such documents — could be deemed your legal heirs or guardians.